jonashackt/ansible-windows-docker-springboot/README.md

 ## Prepare your Windows Box to run Docker Windows Containers with Ansible

-If you don´t want to go with the dicribed way of using packer to build your own Vagrant box and start with your own custom Windows 10 machine right away - no problem!
+If you don´t want to go with the discribed way of using packer to build your own Vagrant box and start with your own custom Windows Server 2016 machine right away - no problem!
 Just be sure to [prepare your machine correctly for Ansible](https://github.com/jonashackt/ansible-windows-springboot#prepare-the-windows-box-for-ansible-communication).

 Now let´s check the Ansible connectivity. `cd..` into the root folder `ansible-windows-docker-springboot`: